WiredSharp/DotNet.Cli.Templates/readme.md

 # These templates create a simple solution with two projects

 one core library and one test project.
-Regular projects are stored in a 'src' subfolder, test projects are stored in 'test' subfolder.
+Regular projects are stored in a *src* subfolder, test projects are stored in *test* subfolder.
 The following parameters are available:

-- *Author*: generated package author
+- **Author**: generated package author
-- *Company*: assembly company
+- **Company**: assembly company
-- *ArtifactFolder*: define root folder for output path
+- **ArtifactFolder**: define root folder for output path
-- *IntermediateFolder*: define base folder for intermediate folder path
+- **IntermediateFolder**: define base folder for intermediate folder path
-- *TargetFrameworkOverride*: define Target framework, default is .Net Core 2.2
+- **TargetFrameworkOverride**: define Target framework, default is .Net Core 2.2

 # TODO